-The CPU, or central processing unit (colloquially also commonly referred to as a processor), is a computer by definition – to put it bluntly, it is an extremely powerful calculator able to handle countless computations and calculations at any given moment and it is the brains of every computer, processing information and telling all the other components what to do.
+The CPU, or central processing unit – colloquially referred to as a processor – is a computer by definition.
+It is an extremely powerful calculator able to manage countless computations and calculations at any given moment, and it is the brains of every computer, processing information and telling all the other components what to do.

-A modern CPU houses billions of transistors and is comprised of multiple cores, which allow it to handle multiple tasks at once, whereas a single-core CPU could handle only one task at a time, merely giving off an illusion of multitasking by switching between different tasks quickly.
+A modern CPU houses billions of transistors and is comprised of multiple cores, which allow it to handle various tasks at once.
+In contrast, a single-core CPU could deal with only one task at a time, merely giving off an illusion of multitasking by switching between different tasks quickly.

-In regard to speed, it is measured in gigahertz (GHz), and a single hertz equates to one instruction, so a 3 GHz CPU can handle a whopping 3 billion instructions each second.
-Needless to say, a faster CPU equates to a faster and more powerful PC, provided that the software can make proper use of the hardware’s capabilities.
+Speed is measured in gigahertz (GHz), and a single hertz equates to one instruction.
+So a 3 GHz CPU can handle a whopping 3 billion instructions each second.
+A faster CPU equates to a quicker and more powerful PC, provided that the software can make proper use of the hardware’s capabilities.

-And though each CPU comes with a default factory clock, many CPUs can be overclocked, thus becoming capable of processing even more instructions each second.
-However, overclocking a CPU also means that it will generate more heat, so a third-party cooler is usually a must if you want to squeeze any serious extra performance out of a CPU.
+And even though each CPU comes with a default factory clock, many CPUs can be overclocked, thus becoming capable of processing even more instructions each second.
+However, overclocking a CPU also means that it will generate more heat.
+Therefore, a third-party cooler is usually a must if you want to squeeze any serious extra performance out of a CPU.

-However, a CPU isn’t as important for gaming as a GPU is, as it is the GPU that does most of the heavy lifting when it comes to rendering detailed 3D environments in real time.
+However, a CPU isn’t as crucial for gaming as a GPU is, as it is the GPU that does most of the heavy lifting when it comes to rendering detailed 3D environments in real-time.
 The only issue that a gamer needs to worry about in this regard is bottlenecking.
-Basically, if a CPU can’t keep up with a GPU, then the GPU won’t be utilized to its fullest extent.
+If a CPU can’t keep up with a GPU, then the GPU won’t be utilized to its fullest extent.
 Fortunately, a mid-range CPU is usually more than adequate, even for high-end gaming.
 And if you want to play it safe, this site can be a useful tool.

-Today, most CPUs found in desktops and laptops are manufactured by Intel and AMD, and they have been on fairly even terms since AMD’s Ryzen leveled the playing field in 2017.
-There are other companies that manufacture CPUs, too, though they mostly fit in specific niches.
+Today, most CPUs found in desktops and laptops are manufactured by Intel and AMD, and they have been on reasonably even terms since AMD’s Ryzen leveled the playing field in 2017.
+Other companies manufacture CPUs, too, though they mostly fit in specific niches.
 These include recognizable names such as IBM, Apple, Samsung, Qualcomm, HiSillicon, Acer, and others.

 What Is An APU?

-And finally, we have the APU, the accelerated processing unit.
-This moniker was invented by AMD and the first generation of APUs was released in 2011.
+Finally, we have the APU, the accelerated processing unit.
+AMD invented this moniker and released the first generation of APUs in 2011.

 But what exactly are they?

-Put simply, an APU is comprised of both CPU and GPU cores on a single die.
-While there is a technical difference between an APU and an integrated GPU, their application is pretty much identical: they serve as approachable entry-level graphics solutions for budget PCs and non-gaming laptops.
+Put simply, an APU consists of both CPU and GPU cores on a single die.
+While there is a technical difference between an APU and an integrated GPU, their application is pretty much identical: they serve as convenient entry-level graphics solutions for budget PCs and non-gaming laptops.
 Plus, both the PlayStation 4 and the Xbox One, including the beefed-up Pro and X variants that would come later on, utilized AMD’s Jaguar APUs.

 At the moment, AMD has several series of APUs compatible with the current AM4 socket:

-- The new Athlon series APUs, which are newer, generally more powerful than the A-series, and come with Vega graphics cores
+- The new Athlon series APUs, which are newer, and generally more powerful than the A-series, and come with Vega graphics cores.

-Ultimately, APUs are quite efficient and have low power consumption but the performance that they offer isn’t quite stellar– that is, excluding the new Vega-equipped APUs that really do push the boundaries regarding what kind of in-game performance one can expect from an APU.
+Ultimately, APUs are quite efficient and have low power consumption.
+Still, the performance that they offer isn’t quite stellar– that is, excluding the new Vega-equipped APUs that push the boundaries regarding what kind of in-game performance one can expect from an APU.

-As a matter of fact, the Ryzen 3 2200G and the Ryzen 5 2400G can actually rival some low-end graphics cards and they absolutely smoke Intel’s integrated graphics solutions in benchmarks, making them very appealing picks for gamers who are on a tight budget.
-Still, they are only budget solutions, and they can’t keep up even with the likes of the GTX 1050 or the RX 560.
+The Ryzen 3 2200G and the Ryzen 5 2400G can rival some low-end graphics cards, and they smoke Intel’s integrated graphics solutions in benchmarks, making them very appealing picks for gamers who are on a tight budget.
+Still, they are only budget solutions, and they can’t keep up with the likes of the GTX 1050 or the RX 560.